NonVideri/NonVideri.github.io/README.md

 ## Node & JS Projects

+### Scoop
+- An article submission web app in Node.
+- Allows users to:
+	- Create and log in to custom username handles
+	- Submit, edit, and delete articles containing a link and description
+	- Upvote and downvote articles
+	- Create, edit, and delete comments on articles
+	- Upvote and downvote comments
+	- View all of a user’s articles and comments.

 ### Task Manager API
 - API for a Task Manager App.
 - Uses Express and MongoDB with mongoose.